Mirza Jahangir

-He was Subehdar of Assam from 1813 to 1818.
+He was subahdar of Assam from 1813 to 1818.
 He was the 32nd Mughal ruler in Assam.

 Biography

 Mirza Jahagir's father, the Mughal Emperor Akbar Shah II (r.
-1808–1837) was not happy with his eldest son Siraj Uddin “Zafar” (Bahadur Shah Zafar II) and wanted to nominate his younger son Mirza Jahangir as the heir Apparent (Wali-Ahad).
-This move was not liked by the then British Resident in the Red Fort.
-One day when the British Resident at the court went to meet Akbar II, the topic of succession came up again but the Resident stated the East India Company’s known position very firmly.
-Angry at this Mirza Jahangir fired at the British Resident just as he was leaving the Red Fort but missed.The Resident turned his horse back and asked the prince to apologise but he refused and taunted him instead by shouting “Lu, lu hai bey” (cranky booby fie on you).
-The Resident then went back and returned with a whole posse of British troops bent on avenging the insult.
-The prince was arrested and sent in exile to Allahabad about the year 1812.
+1808–1837) was not happy with his eldest son Siraj Uddin “Zafar” (Bahadur Shah Zafar II) and wanted to nominate his younger son Mirza Jahangir as the heir apparent (Wali-Ahad).
+This move was not liked by Archibald Seton, then British Resident in the Red Fort.
+One day, when the British Resident at the court went to meet Akbar II, the topic of succession came up again, but the Resident stated the East India Company’s known position very firmly.
+Angry at this, Mirza Jahangir fired at the British Resident just as he was leaving the Red Fort, but missed.The Resident turned his horse back and asked the prince to apologise, but he refused and taunted him instead, by shouting “Lu, lu hai bey” (cranky booby fie on you).
+The Resident then went back and returned with a whole posse of British troops, bent on avenging the insult.
+The prince was arrested and sent in exile to Allahabad in about the year 1812.

-His mother pined for him and vowed that if he were to return she would offer a chadar of flowers at the dargah of Khwaja Bakhtiar ‘Kaki’ at Mehrauli.
-After a couple of years Mirza Jahangir was released and like a devout lady Mumtaz Mahal Begum went to Mehrauli to redeem her vow.
-With her the Imperial Court also shifted to Mehrauli and so did the entire population of Delhi.
-For 7 days all sorts of merrymaking continued at Mehrauli with Jhoolas (swings) in the mango groves, cock fighting and bull baiting, kites flying, wrestling and swimming bouts.
-Amidst all this merrymaking with great pomp and show, a chadar made of flowers was offered at the Dargah of Khwaja Bakhtiar Kaki.
-The Mughal king was secular minded and under his orders floral offering in the shape of a floral pankha was offered at the famous Yogmaya Temple which is also in Mehrauli.
+His mother pined for him and vowed that if he were to return, she would offer a chadar (canopy) of flowers at the dargah (shrine) of Khwaja Bakhtiar ‘Kaki’ at Mehrauli.
+After a couple of years, Mirza Jahangir was released, and Mumtaz Mahal Begum went to Mehrauli to redeem her vow.
+With her, the imperial court also shifted to Mehrauli and so did the entire population of Delhi.
+For seven days, all sorts of merrymaking continued at Mehrauli with Jhoolas (swings) in the mango groves, cock fighting and bull baiting, kite-flying, wrestling and swimming bouts.
+Amidst the celebrations, the chadar made of flowers was offered at the shrine.
+The secular-minded Mughal emperor ordered an offering in the shape of a floral pankha (ceremonial fan) at the Yogmaya Temple.

-Seeing the response of the people and sensing the enthusiasm generated, it was decided that the festival will be held annually after the rains and people of all communities will offer pankha and chadar at the Dargah of Khwaja Bakhtiar Kaki and pankha and floral offering at Yogmayaji temple.
+Seeing the response of the people and sensing the enthusiasm generated, it was decided that the festival would be held annually after the rains, and that people of all communities would make similar offerings at the holy sites.
 The Darbar was also shifted to Mehrauli for the 7 days of the Festival.
-The Festival reached its pinnacle during the reign of Siraj-U-ddin “Zafar”, the last Mughal emperor also known as Bahadur Shah “Zafar”.
-Bahadur Shah “Zafar” went to celebrate “Phool Walon Ki Sair” even in 1857 when Delhi was under siege of the British.
+The festival reached its pinnacle during the reign of Bahadur Shah Zafar.
+Bahadur Shah Zafar went to celebrate “Phool Walon Ki Sair” even during the 1857 Siege of Delhi.
 This was the last “Phool Waalon Ki Sair” under the Mughals.